mjpclab/react-tabber/README.md

 		<ReactTabber.Label key="tab2">label2</ReactTabber.Label>
 		<ReactTabber.Panel>content 2</ReactTabber.Panel>
+		<p>another content 2</p>
 	</ReactTabber>,
 	document.getElementById('container')
 );
 ```

+## Controlling the active tab item
+There are 2 ways to control the active tab item.

+### Controlled by tabber component itself
+The active tab item position is managed by tabber component itself.
+Not specifying prop `activePosition` or its value is `undefined` or `null` will go this way.

+### Controlled by outside component
+The active tab item position is managed by outside component.
+Specifying a value which is not `undefined` or `null` to prop `activePosition`. if the tabber component wish to change it,
+for example the end user clicked another tab item, prop `onUpdateActivePosition({index, key})` will be invoked to request
+a change of active position.

 # Including CSS
 react-tabber provides default CSS styles if you don't want to make from scratch.
 Make sure CSS class name options are not customized.